 People world wide carry out normal every day lives without booze alongside people who drink.
 They are not bored stupid every night.
 They have friends.
 They go out.
 They drink liquids.
 Yes.
 I know.
 This came as a shock to me also in the beginning.
 The reality is that addictive substances lie.
 They convince you, you can’t live without them.
 The media and advertising are on their team and tell you the same.
 But the reality is that while it can feel weird, stressful, uncomfortable, lonely and a bunch of other emotions at once, after a time AF, you find your ‘new normal’.
 And…. brace yourself for the next shocking revelation… you CAN enjoy this lifestyle.

-18%.
-18 days into my 100 day challenge.
-18 days is the longest I’ve gone without alcohol since I can remember – probably 6 or 7 years, to be honest.
+18%… 18 days into my 100 days without alcohol challenge.
+18 days is the longest I’ve gone since I can remember – probably 6 or 7 years, to be honest.
 This time I feel I understand, really “get it”, why alcohol can no longer be a part of my life.
 It does nothing to enhance